Cosmian/cover_crypt/src/data_struct/README.md

 Cons:

 - no direct access to a given coordinate's keys (would be a nice to have but not really needed in practice)

+- multiple insertions with the same coordinate will result in multiple entries in the vector thus corrupting the structure

 - following linked list pointers can be slower than iterating a regular vector